-Bare Cremation vs. Traditional Cremation
+Bare Cremation vs. traditional cremation

 At the difficult moment a loved one passes away, it can feel overwhelming with all of the decisions that need to be made.
 Making these decisions without all of the required information, at a time you are grieving, can be very tough.
 Knowing that your loved one wants to be cremated is the first step.
 Within cremation there are a number of options available to you.

-Historically, the person organizing the funeral will call a funeral home, who will provide information on their selection of cremations with a memorial service.
+Historically, the person organising the funeral will call a funeral home, who will provide information on their selection of cremations with a memorial service.
 Prior to contacting the funeral home, you should understand the difference between a Bare Cremation and a more expensive traditional cremation.

-What’s the difference between a Bare Cremation and a Funeral Home Cremation?
+What’s the difference between a Bare Cremation and a funeral home cremation?

-Traditional Cremations are typically coordinated by working with a funeral home.
+Traditional cremations are typically coordinated by working with a funeral home.
 They will offer large service packages that encompass more than just the cremation.
 These service packages may include:

-- Embalming and dressing your loved one for a viewing of memorial service
+- Embalming and dressing your loved one for a viewing of memorial service;

-- Offering a private viewing for friends and family before the cremation with the option of an open or closed casket
+- Offering a private viewing for friends and family before the cremation with the option of an open or closed casket;

-- A traditional funeral and/or memorial service that takes place in their home or chapel
+- A traditional funeral and/or memorial service that takes place in their home or chapel;

 - They will also look to add on extra services of your choice including a rental casket, flowers, catering, a decorative urn, and other options.

 Bare Cremation offers a more straightforward and cost-effective alternative.
-It’s services focus on the providing the basic fundamentals of cremation including
+It’s services focus on providing the basic fundamentals of cremation including:

-- Dedicated Arranger
+- Dedicated arranger

-- Transportation and Logistics
+- Transportation and logistics

 - Private cremation